codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/4change-array/README.md

+# Chapter 3 DataBinding: Changing an array

+## Objectives

-## Overview in this lab, you will create an interval timer to update the album array
+- Overview in this lab, you will practice changing an array

+## Steps
-in ngOnInit in the interval timer

-change the albums array directly to change the firts album to increase by ten dollars
+1. in the ngOnInit interval timer, change the albums array directly to change the first album to increase by ten dollars

-Change the first album to update by 10 dollars every two seconds
+1. Change the first album to update by 10 dollars every two seconds

-cancel it after 6 seconds
+1. cancel it after 6 seconds

-console.log and see its changed but not the screen
+1. console.log and see its changed but not the screen

-then chaneg the code to reaplce the album with a new array with the updated ten dollars show how screen reflects changes
+1. then change the code to replace the album with a new array with the updated ten dollars show how screen reflects changes